andrerobsahm/15-puzzle/README.md

 - Clone the repo
 - Enter the 15-puzzle folder
 - Run npm install
-- Then run npm start and try it out in your browser
+- Then run npm start and try it out in your browser!
+- If you want to change number of rows or columns, you do that in orderTiles.js

-_André Robsahm, 2020_
+_by André Robsahm, 2020_